Bohemian Grove: Cremation of Care

 The Cremation of Care ceremony is a theatrical production in which some of the club's members participate as actors.
 It was first conducted in 1881.
 The production was devised by James F. Bowman with George T. Bromley playing the High Priest.
 It was originally set up within the plot of the serious "High Jinks" dramatic performance on the first weekend of the summer encampment, after which the spirit of "Care", slain by the Jinks hero, was solemnly cremated.
 The ceremony served as a catharsis for pent-up high spirits, and "to present symbolically the salvation of the trees by the club ..."
 The Cremation of Care was separated from the other Grove Plays in 1913 and moved to the first night to become "an exorcising of the Demon to ensure the success of the ensuing two weeks."
 The Grove Play was moved to the last weekend of the encampment.

 The ceremony takes place in front of the Owl Shrine.
 The moss- and lichen-covered statue simulates a natural rock formation, yet holds electrical and audio equipment within it.
 For many years, a recording of the voice of club member Walter Cronkite was used as the voice of The Owl during the ceremony.

 Grove Play

 Each year, a Grove Play is performed for one night during the final weekend of the summer encampment.
 The play is a large-scale musical theatrical production, written and composed by club members, involving some 300 people, including chorus, cast, stage crew and orchestra.
-The first Grove Play was performed in 1902; during the war years 1943–1945 the stage was dark.
+The first Grove Play was performed in 1902; for three years during World War II (1943–45) the stage was dark.
 In 1975, an observer estimated that the Grove Play cost between $20,000 and $30,000, an amount that would be as high as $ in today's dollars.